sisayie/sisayie.github.io/_posts/2024-12-01-working-with-outlook-folders.md

                 <project_names>
             3_Completed
 ```
+Remember, if you want to create a subfolder under an existing subfolder of the Inbox in Outlook, you need to first access the subfolder and then create a new folder under it.

 To create a subfolder in the "Inbox" folder of Outlook using Python, you can utilize the `pywin32` library, which allows Python to interact with the Outlook application through COM (Component Object Model) automation.
 So, the first step is to install the pywin32 library using `pip install pywin32`.

-- The code will initialize Outlook Application with `win32com.client.Dispatch("Outlook.Application")`, allowing access to its functionality.
-- Namespace (MAPI): We access the MAPI interface, which gives us the ability to interact with Outlook data such as emails, folders, etc.
-- Get Inbox Folder: The `GetDefaultFolder(6)` method retrieves the Inbox folder (6 is the default constant for the Inbox).
-- Create Subfolder: The `Folders.Add(folder_name)` method adds a new folder with the specified name under the Inbox.

-If you want to create a subfolder under an existing subfolder of the Inbox in Outlook, you need to first access the subfolder and then create a new folder under it.
+The code below shows the implementation of creating a subfolder under a given parent folder.

 ```
 import win32com.client